SavokBS/VokeCore/README.md

 # Contributing

-If you can rewrite it for cb clients (or like that) you can open pull req.
+If you want rewrite it (or like that) you can open pull req.

 # Authors and other info